Report a bonfire

-A bonfire can be a convenient way to dispose of excess garden waste but it is important to be aware of the impact on your neighbours and the environment.
+A bonfire can be a handy way to get rid of garden waste but you need to be aware of the impact on your neighbours and the environment.

-If you must have a bonfire, we recommend you take into account the following:
+If you must have a bonfire, we recommend you:

-- Position your bonfire as far away from buildings as possible.
+- have your bonfire as far away from buildings as possible

-- Burn only dry wood and plant waste.
-Avoid burning material that will create toxic fumes e.g. plastic, rubber or aerosols.
+- burn only dry wood and plant waste.
+Do not burn material that will create toxic fumes, for example, plastic, rubber or aerosols

 Report a bonfire